 The Commission should take note of the nomination of EBSAs within the SPRFMO Convention Area and consider what information and advice the Scientific Committee should provide in order to enable the Commission to respond to these nominations.

-8.2 Benthic protection, including spatial management and move-on rules for fisheries
+8.2 Benthic protection, including spatial management and move-on rules for demersal fisheries

 Andrew Penney gave a presentation on paper SC-01-09.
 This paper presents a review of the key elements of move-on rules developed and adopted by a number of RFMOs and states, including the North Atlantic Fisheries Organisation (NAFO), North East Atlantic Fisheries Commission, Commission for the Conservation of Antarctic Marine Living Resources and some SPRFMO members.
 Aspects considered in the review included the selection of benthic taxa to use as indicators of VMEs in different regions, weight or volume encounter thresholds indicating evidence of VMEs, move-on positions and distances and applicability of closures following triggering of move-on rules.